oxiby/oxiby-docs/src/guide/functions.md

 A variable is created by binding a value to an identifier using `let`.
 The syntax is the keyword `let` followed by an identifier, an equals sign, and an expression.
+A variable name must start with a lowercase letter and should be written in [snake case](https://en.wikipedia.org/wiki/Snake_case), using all lowercase letters and separating "words" with an underscore, e.g. `example_variable_name`.

 `let` is actually much more powerful than this simple form, but we'll explore that further in a few chapters.

 ## String interpolation